braze-inc/braze-docs/_docs/_hidden/other/dp-technical-assistance.md

 ## Terminology

-For the purposes of this document, any reference to personal data may also be understood as a reference to personal information or personally identifiable information (“**Personal Data**”).
-For simplicity's sake, we generally rely on the language of the GDPR when addressing the rights of end users.
+For the purposes of this document, any reference to personal data may also be understood as a reference to personal information or personally identifiable information (“Personal Data”).
+For simplicity’s sake, we generally rely on the language of the GDPR when addressing the rights of end users.
 The language of the GDPR is often interchangeable or closely aligned with a defined term or concept from other Data Protection Laws.

 ## The Basics

 Most privacy laws define three primary stakeholders who are involved in the processing of Personal Data: data subjects, data controllers, and data processors.
 Each group has different rights and responsibilities regarding the use of Personal Data:

 - A data subject is an individual whose Personal Data is being processed by the data processor or data controller
 - A data controller is an entity that determines the purposes and means of the processing of Personal Data
 - A data processor is an entity that processes Personal Data on behalf and on the instructions of the data controller

 In relation to the Braze platform:

 - The data subjects are, for example, the end users of your customer application (e.g., your customers/clients) or your employees who are dashboard users in your instance of the Braze platform.
 - You, the Braze customer, are the data controller who decides how and why the Personal Data of the data subjects will be collected and processed within the Braze platform.
 - Braze is a data processor who processes Personal Data in the Braze platform on your behalf and in accordance with the instructions that we receive from you.

 The above are GDPR terms, but for example, comparable terms under the CCPA are:

 - “consumers” for data subjects.
 - “businesses” for data controllers.
 - “service providers” for data processors.